rudderlabs/rudderstack-docs/destinations/amplitude.md

 The above call will generate one `Order Completed` event, 2 individual `Product purchased` events and 2 revenue events \(one with `$price` as `15` and `$quantity` as `2` and the other one with `$price` as `20` and `$quantity` as `1` \) at Amplitude, provided that in the destination settings dashboard: `Track revenue per product settings` is enabled.
 The two separate revenue events are generated for device mode.
 For cloud mode, revenue will be tracked along with the 2 `Product purchased` events.

 {% hint style="info" %}
+To know more about the difference between Cloud mode and Device mode in RudderStack, read the [RudderStack connection modes](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
+{% endhint %}

+{% hint style="info" %}
 **\(Mobile Only\)**  If **** a property with the name`optOutOfSession`and value`true`then this track call will be opted out of the current session if it exists or does not start a new session if there isn't any active session.
 {% endhint %}